 Many state parks throughout the northern part of the country have cross country skiing trails.
 It all depends on the climate and geographic location.
 While you probably won’t find a skiing trail in Florida, Baxter State Park in Maine may be the perfect place for your winter activities.

 Bird watching is a natural activity for state parks.
 As you can imagine, the habit and environment are perfect for many different species of birds.
 Grab a bird guide, a set of binoculars, and head out for a pleasant and relaxing day of bird watching.
 It truly is one of the most enjoyable outdoor activities for everyone.
 If you are just getting started you may want to check out our budget binoculars for birding review to help you get started bird watching without breaking the bank.
 Birding is a popular past-time for all to enjoy.

 Boating in the Parks

 Boating is a staple activity when venturing outside.
 You will find a variety of boating options, including inflatable kayaks that can go anywhere.
 Some parks have a full marina or ramps, while others are limited to shore launching of small crafts such as a canoe or kayak.
 You will need to check with the park staff to see what facilities are available for boating and the regulations associated with specific bodies of water.
 If you are heading out for a full day of fishing on the water, make sure you have a good trolling motor battery to power your adventure.

 Riding trails on horseback is an amazing experience that you will love.
 State Parks like Oak Mountain State Park in Alabama have 25 miles of horseback trails that travel through forests, fields, and shorelines.
 You can BYOH, bring your own horse, or you can take advantage of the facilities provided by the parks with guided tours and instructors.
 They even have pony parties for ages 3-13.

 Hunting in State Parks

-Every state differs regarding their policy on hunting in state parks.
+Every state differs regarding its policy on hunting in state parks.
 Please check with the parks department and applicable laws associated with hunting on state parkland prior to planning any hunting trips.